pkreye/cobisolv/README.rst

         also outputs more detailed information at each step of the algorithm.
 The information increases for verbosity levels of up to 4.
     -V
-        If present, prints the version number of the qbsolv program and exits without execution.
+        If present, prints the version number of the cobisolv program and exits without execution.
     -q
         If present, prints the format of the QUBO file.
     -r seed